isabella232/experience-manager-guides-learn.en/help/tutorials/knowledge-base/kb-articles/authoring/webeditor/customization/add-custom-button-to-webeditor-toolbar.md

 </prolog>
 ```

-Refere screenshot below to know how it will look like:
+Refer screenshot below to know how it will look like:

 ![Test new button](../../../assets/authoring/webeditor-add-customtoolbarbutton-testing.png)